PALS Post-Cardiac Arrest Algorithm (Pediatric): Management of Shock After ROSC

 Box 5: Normotensive Shock

-If the child has persistent shock with a normal blood pressure after IV bolus therapy, the clinician treats the child with low-dose epinephrine or milrinone.
-Milrinone can produce severe hypotension, so it is administered in a critical care unit by experienced personnel.
+This branch applies if the child has persistent shock (poor perfusion, delayed capillary refill, etc.) despite maintaining a normal blood pressure after IV bolus therapy.
+If this occurs, the clinician treats the child with low-dose epinephrine or milrinone.
+Milrinone can produce severe hypotension, so it is administered exclusively in a critical care unit by experienced personnel under close continuous monitoring.

 Box 6: Other Care